Great video explaining how the posters of the late 1960s were printed, using offset lithography.

-Great video showing people waking up at Monterey Pop in 1967 to find Country Joe and the Fish on stage
+Great 5 minute video showing people waking up at Monterey Pop in 1967 to find Country Joe and the Fish on stage

 Terrific 9:38 video of the Haight scene from way back when

-Early BBC video of Pink Floyd at the UFO Club in London featuring wild dancing, psychedlic images, and eventually a short interview with Paul McCartney about the band.
+Early BBC video of Pink Floyd at the UFO Club in London featuring wild dancing, psychedelic images, and eventually a short interview with Paul McCartney about the band.
 Less than 5 minutes, amazing footage.
 Floyd is playing Interstellar Overdrive.

 This 4:30 video has some amazing footage of the first legendary Pirate's Ball, September 5, 1973, held "just north of the George Washington Bridge, NY Side."
 This was a Hells Angles party aboard a boat named the SS Bay Belle that sailed around NY Harbor.
 Footage includes a Hells Angels wedding, Angels flying the colors, women cavorting, and Jerry Garcia & Friends, including Merl Saunders, John Kahn and Bill Kreutzmann.